lbugnion/sample-azure-simplexamarinfunction/Doc/second-client.md

 ## Testing the client app

+Time to test the new client which connects to the Azure Function!
+Again you can test on emulator/simulator, or you can deploy on a real device if you prefer.

 ### Testing on Android

-For example, here is how you can test the app on Android:
+Here is how you can test the app on Android:

 1. Right-click on the Android application and select "Set as Startup Project".